 Moderated network analysis

 As described in the data analysis section, there are some limitations to the previous analysis.
 Splitting the sample and comparing the global strength provides some, but limited, information about the moderating effect of mental health on the interrelationships among cognitive biases.
-Additionally, .
-To address the question of moderation fully we analysed the full data set using a moderated network analysis approach (Haslbeck et al., 2018).
+Additionally, to address the question of moderation fully we analysed the full data set using a moderated network analysis approach (Haslbeck et al., 2018).
 We used the mgm package (Haslbeck et al., 2018) to estimate the moderated network with positive mental health as the moderating variable.
 We used cross-validation to select the regularization parameter.
 Weak edges are shrunk to zero leading to a matrix of regularised coefficients representing conditional dependence relations.
 For the nodewise regressions k edge weights are obtained for each k-order interaction (e.g. 2 for pairwise interactions and 3 for the moderated effects).
 We used the OR-rule to combine these weights, which takes the mean of all k parameter estimates, as the default option and because the AND-rule may be too conservative for the 3-way interactions of interest (Haslbeck et al., 2018).
 We then extracted predictability indices for each variable following Haslbeck & Waldorp (2018).
 Predictability refers to the proportion of variance explained by all other nodes in the network.

 The resulting network of pairwise interactions is visualised in Figure 2 (for ease of interpretation we present the moderation effects separately in Figure 3).
 Mental health was connected most strongly to memory biases – i.e., a negative association with negative memory and positive association with positive memory.
 For interpretation biases, only edges connecting mental health to positive interpretation biases (social and non-social) were retained.
 Edges connecting mental health to negative interpretation biases were not retained.
 Non-social interpretation biases were not directly connected to memory biases (both positive and negative), but were connected via social interpretation biases.
 The explained variance (predictability metric) of mental health was 33.40%; the predictability of the cognitive biases ranged from 21.60% (positive memory bias) to 39.20% (negative social interpretation bias).